 As a result of the modification of the terms of such performance-vesting awards, we will record compensation expense based on the fair value of the Reclassified Class B LLC Units that otherwise would have been forfeited, which will be based on the IPO price.
 The compensation expense will be recognized ratably over the next three years as the awards vest on the next three anniversaries of the date of pricing of the IPO.
-Assuming all such Reclassified Class B LLC Units vest and an IPO price of \$27.00 per share, the total compensation expense related to modification of these awards is approximately \$9.0 million and the total compensation expense related to all of the awards is approximately \$18.7 million.
+Assuming all such Reclassified Class B LLC Units vest and an IPO price of \$25.00 per share (the midpoint of the estimated public offering price range on the cover of this prospectus), the total compensation expense related to modification of these awards is approximately \$15.5 million and the total compensation expense related to all of the awards is approximately \$25.2 million.

-Definitive OpCo entered into the Amended LLC Agreement.
+Definitive OpCo will enter into the Amended LLC Agreement.
 Under the Amended LLC Agreement, holders of LLC Units (other than us and our wholly owned subsidiaries), including the Continuing Pre-IPO LLC Members, will have the right, from and after the completion of this offering (subject to the terms of the Amended LLC Agreement), to require Definitive OpCo to exchange all or a portion of their LLC Units for newly issued shares of Class A common stock, which may consist of unregistered shares, on a one-for-one basis (subject to customary adjustments, including for stock splits, stock dividends and reclassifications) in accordance with the terms of the Amended LLC Agreement.
 Shares of Class B common stock will be cancelled on a one-for-one basis if we, following an exchange request from a holder of LLC Units, exchange LLC Units of such holder pursuant to the terms of the Amended LLC Agreement.
 See "Certain Relationships and Related Party Transactions-Amended Definitive OpCo Agreement."
 Except for transfers to us or to certain permitted transferees pursuant to the Amended LLC Agreement, the LLC Units and shares of Class B common stock may not be sold, transferred or otherwise disposed of.